 - Co-morbidities and previous baseline cognition

 - Drug history (including alcohol intake)

-An Abbreviated Mental Test (AMT) or Mini-Mental State Examination (MMSE) can quantify the current cognitive function, allowing for a comparison with any previous AMT or MMSE scores.
+An Abbreviated Mental Test (AMT, Table 2) or Mini-Mental State Examination (MMSE) can quantify the current cognitive function, allowing for a comparison with any previous AMT or MMSE scores.
 A Confusional Assessment Method (CAM) may also be used to further quantify any delirium.